Poon Hill Trek in Winter

 Meanwhile, the Ghorepani Poon Hill trek, renowned as one of the finest "entry-level" treks in Nepal, offers a spectacular view of the massive peaks of the Annapurna massif without the grueling risks of a high mountain pass.
+Also, Poon Hill Trek is popular as one of the 10 best short treks in Nepal.
 Essentially, this trek is an asymmetrical loop which quickly ascends through the steeps of the middle hills, then gently descends through deep rhododendron forests.

 Terrain layout and Elevation Mechanics: